cubedb/cubedb/README.md

 ## Synopsis

-Created by the Badoo BI tech team CubeDB lets us explore billions of incoming events live.
-The database keeps all of it's data in memory and is designed to do one thing only: answer simple data queries about the number of data points in partition intervals.
+Created by the Badoo BI tech team CubeDB lets us explore tens of millions of incoming events **live**.
+The database keeps all of it's data in memory and is designed to do one thing only: answer simple data queries about the number of data points in partition intervals really fast.

 CubeDB operates on Cubes.
 A Cube is a collection of data points split into partitions.
 Every data point has a partitioning field, a set of string dimension fields and a set of integer metric fields.
 A partition field is used for retrieving intervals of partitions containing the data points.
-The data can be filtered and grouped by dimension field values.

 Here at Badoo a single Cube corresponds to a single event type, partitions represent ordered time intervals (hours and days), and dimension fields are event parameters.
 All of the incoming events